• Art Magazine

 The original design was actually intended for a Christmas card (1964) for the Museum of Modern Art.
 It has also been reproduced countless times in popular culture.

 Indiana's pop art print became a worldwide phenomenon, representing an entire mindset in the 1960s and 1970s.
-It became a shining example of the free love hippie movement in the 1990s skateboard culture after the sport was banned at Love Park in Philadelphia.
+It became a shining example of the free love hippie movement in the 1960s and was later adapted by skateboard culture in the 1990s after the sport was banned at Love Park in Philadelphia.

 The design was widely reproduced, adapted, and even parodied across a variety of media, including album and book covers, television, public murals, and more.
 Indiana did not copyright the original LOVE design, so cheap commercial reproductions appeared in the form of paperweights, keychains, T-shirts, and other trinkets, from which Indiana would never profit.